stevenhoang713/stevenhoang713/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Steven Hoang, a Data Analyst proficient in data analysis, reporting, query optimization, and database design.
+I'm Steven Hoang, a result-driven Data Analyst proficient in data analysis, reporting, query optimization, and database design.
+With my sales background in the technology and global workforce management industry, I bring a unique blend of analytical expertise and business acumen to translate complex data into actionable insights.

 - SQL data querying
 - Report generation and ad-hoc data analysis using SQL